-No, not at all, but I’ve got a few things I can share.
-And thanks to this blog the amazing Tseen Kho asked me to share what I know about translating and communicating your research with a group of Early Career Researchers, in Australia anywhere from 1 – 5 years post PhD.
+Thanks to this blog the amazing Tseen Kho asked me to share what I know about translating and communicating research with a group of Early Career Researchers, in Australia anywhere from 1 – 5 years post PhD.

 It was a one-hour session during a three day intensive to develop researchers at La Trobe, a great initiative.

-It was the graveyard shift, 3 – 4pm they had already had a tough day.
-I got some feedback afterwards, and the best insights came from my cousin Jack (Jackington Dietrich).
+It was the graveyard shift, 3 – 4 pm they had already had a tough day.
+I got some feedback afterwards, and the best insights came from my cousin Jack.
 He teaches kids outdoor skills.
 He said he tries to constantly remember ‘why are they here’.
-I did not do that.
+I could have done that better.

 It’s my first time doing this, I was trying a bit too hard to convince people I knew what I was talking about.
 ‘Story is your friend’ I would have advised myself If I had the benefit of a time machine.
 Here are some other things I would have told myself: ‘tell them how it’s going to be’, ‘connect using a story they can relate to’, ‘tell them about a time you did something wrong, and what you learnt’. ‘focus on one thing and get them to think it through’.

 I enjoyed it, I think the slides are good.
 I want to do it again, better.